eliknebel/code-anywhere/README.md

 You can use a prebuilt image to quickly get a coder-server instance running.
 **However**, while this instance will run fine, any files or directories created will not have the correct permissions of the host user.
-Furhtermore, you may not be able to access certain files or use docker commands.
+Furthermore, you may not be able to access certain files or use docker commands.

 It is recommended to use the proper method under [Getting Started](#getting-started) below instead of